The Poincaré-Perelman Theorem and UHM

 (consequence of the definition of the stress tensor — see CC: Definitions)

-Mathematical justification via the Hübner theorem [T]: The Bures scalar curvature as (Part II.b) — a rigorous analogue of the condition triggering Perelman's surgery.
+Mathematical justification via Dittmann's theorem [T]: The Bures scalar curvature as (Part II.b) — a rigorous analogue of the condition triggering Perelman's surgery.
+Note the sharpened threshold: at the curvature is still finite (), so the trigger is collapse by two or more dimensions, not one.
 The regularization returns to the interior , restoring finite curvature and the guarantees of the Carlen–Maas theorem.

 Singularities in the L-dimension may correspond to Gödelian limits — statements unprovable within the current axiomatics.
 "Surgery" is the extension of the axiomatics via the O-dimension.
 See Gödel and the completeness of UHM.